 During community energy fortnight, which ended on Sunday, groups around the country showcased impressive projects and ideas.
 You could have visited a hydro scheme in Stockport, or learned about community heating in Oxfordshire, participated in an energy saving workshop in Dorset, or even taken a big red bus tour of Manchester’s green homes.

 With the high-level Panel on the post-2015 development agenda meeting in Bali next week, civil society organisations around the world are making their case for what should be in the new development framework.
-One thing that has united environment and … Continue reading

 As battles continue across government over the strength of environmental policies and the transition to a greener economy, here at Green Alliance we’ve been working with a number of convinced, committed and engaged MPs from all three main parties under our Climate Leadership Programme.

 There are around 390,000 flats in high rise blocks in England, and they weren’t designed for low carbon living.
 But that doesn’t mean they can’t be transformed into sustainable beacons in our towns and cities.